Reigate: Parks and open spaces

-Lower Gatton Park
+Colley Hill, to the northwest of the town, is part of the North Downs escarpment.
+2.5 acre were donated to the borough council in 1910 and the remainder was purchased by the National Trust in 1913.
+The Inglis Memorial, originally a drinking fountain for horses, was given to the Borough of Reigate by Robert Inglis in 1909.
+The ceiling of the memorial is decorated with an ornate blue and gold mosaic.

 Lower Gatton Park, around 3 km north of Reigate, is a 234 ha area of parkland on the south-facing lower slopes of the North Downs.
 It has its origins as a medieval deer park, which was created from the demesne lands of the manor of Gatton.
 It was landscaped by Capability Brown in the 1760s and 1770s and includes an 11 ha ornamental lake.
 The park is open to the public on the first Sunday of each month from February to October.